e9wikner/tellstickipi/README.md

 The upgrade process is not entirely verified but after you have installed the new Pi here are the steps that you should take.

-- Copy the configurations from the previos Pi to the new Pi:
+- Copy the configurations from the previus Pi to the new Pi:
     - `/home/homeassistant/.homeassistant/*.yaml`
-    - `/etc/ssmtp/ssmtp.conf`
     - `/etc/tellstick.conf`

 - Restart the services: